pranayguptag/Mini-Project/README.md

 ## Feedback and Support
 We welcome your feedback and suggestions to improve this platform and make it more beneficial for Indian farmers.
 For any inquiries or assistance, please contact us at [mayank04pant@gmail.com](mailto:mayank04pant@gmail.com), [hariomtiwari20004@gmail.com](mailto:hariomtiwari20004@gmail.com).

-Thank you for visiting kisan-suvidha!
+Thank you for visiting kisan seva!

 ---
 Developed by Code Harvesters during Hack-X 2.0 conducted at NIET, Greater Noida on 13 April 2024.